 A preventive maintenance program, otherwise known as a preventative maintenance program, is a proactive maintenance planning strategy.
 Most companies focus on routine maintenance and reactive maintenance.

-However, to ensure the longevity of your machines, you should go for a proactive approach to maintenance.
+However, to ensure your machines’ longevity, you should go for a proactive approach to maintenance.
 Preventive maintenance plans for machines include various maintenance tasks and a comprehensive preventive maintenance checklist in the end.

 Many companies use computerized maintenance management systems (CMMS) or other maintenance software to ensure effective preventive maintenance.
 A CMMS software makes it easier to develop a maintenance strategy and enact your preventive maintenance plan.
 However, you still need to manually develop a preventive maintenance plan for machines.

-Follow these six steps to developing an effective preventive maintenance plan for machines.
+Follow these six steps to develop an effective preventive maintenance plan for machines. [limblecta formid=1]

 Every PM program is developed to increase the equipment life and reduce unscheduled downtime.
 However, you should list all other objectives of developing a PM plan.